Conformal field theory for annulus SLE: partition functions and martingale-observables: Introduction

-The statistical fields we consider in this paper form the OPE family $\mathcal{F}_{(b)}$ generated by central charge modifications $\Phi_{(b)}$ of the GFF in a doubly connected domain under OPE multiplication.
-Here, $b$ is a real parameter related to the central charge $c$ as $c=1-12b^2$ and to the SLE parameter $\kappa$ as $b = \sqrt{\kappa/8}-\sqrt{2/\kappa}.$ We consider two types of boundary conditions of GFF, ER and Dirichlet boundary conditions.
-Green's function with ER boundary condition or Green's function for excursion reflected Brownian motion (see \cite{MR2992562}) is known as a \emph{modified Green's function} in the analysis literature, e.g., see \cite{MR2241034}.
+The statistical fields satisfying BPZ equations, thus producing SLE martingale-observables form the OPE family $\FF_{\bfs \beta} \equiv \mathcal{F}_{(b),\bfs \beta}$ generated by central/background charge modifications $\Phi_{\bfs \beta} \equiv \Phi_{(b),\bfs \beta}$ of the GFFs under OPE multiplication.
+Here, $b$ is a real parameter related to the central charge $c$ as $c=1-12b^2$ and the SLE parameter $\kappa$ as $b = \sqrt{\kappa/8}-\sqrt{2/\kappa}$.
+We require that for a divisor $\bfs\beta = \sum \beta_j\cdot q_j$ called a background charge, the total sum of the charges should vanish, i.e., $\sum \beta_j=0$.
+On a complex torus (of genus one), this requirement is known as the \emph{neutrality condition} ($\mathrm{NC}_0$) in the physics literature, see e.g., \cite{MR1424041}.
+To derive BPZ equations, we need two main ingredients, the first is \emph{Ward's equation} and the second is the construction of the one-leg operator $\Psi$ satisfying \emph{level two degeneracy equation}.

-Ward's equation is one of our main ingredients to establish the relation between CFT in a doubly connected domain and annulus SLE.
-Whereas Ward's equations in a simply connected domain describe the Virasoro fields in terms of Lie derivative operators within correlations, the statement of those in a doubly connected domain contains the derivative of correlation functions with respect to the modular parameter as well.
+Whereas Ward's equations in a simply connected domain describe the Virasoro fields in terms of Lie derivative operators within correlations, the statement of those in a doubly connected domain contains the derivative of correlation functions with respect to the modular (Teichm\"uller) parameter as well.
 These forms of Ward's equations are well known in the physics literature, e.g., Ward's equations in a doubly connected domain \cite{MR2651436} and Eguchi-Ooguri's version of Ward's equations on a complex torus of genus one \cite{MR873031}.
-We derive them not from the path integral formalism but from the pseudo-addition theorem of Weierstrass zeta function.
+We derive them not from the path integral formalism but the functional equations of classical special functions such as pseudo-addition theorem of Weierstrass zeta function.
 See \cite{KM17} for a mathematical derivation of Eguchi-Ooguri's version of Ward's equations.